As ships approach from the West, they pass the majestic South Stack Lighthouse rising 60m above the sea.

 Distance to Town center: 0.8 km / 0.5 miles

 The Port of Holyhead is a 24 hours a day, deep water port.
-With an alongside depth of 10.5 metres, large cruise ships are easily accommodated at the new Cruise Terminal.
+With an alongside depth of 10.5 meters, large cruise ships are easily accommodated at the new Cruise Terminal.

 A free shuttle bus to the town center and shopping area is provided for cruise-ship passengers and crew.
 There is ample coach parking at quayside A warm welcome and entertainment await at quayside.
 There are opportunities to buy hand crafted Anglesey souvenirs nearby.